-The online learning is blended with contact sessions, 3-4 per module.
-Edge Hill University is the usual location for the face-to-face sessions, although some may be held at the Woodlands Centre in Chorley.
+The online learning is blended with contact sessions, 3-4 per module, at Edge Hill University.
 Attendance at these face-to-face sessions is highly recommended.
 These are not compulsory, although if you are unable to attend the first session you will be expected to demonstrate accessing and taking part in the online activities at the earliest opportunity.

 How will I be assessed?